ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

   head and valvetrain.
 - 270deg seems to develop torque lower in rev range - why?
   - I'd like to see a source for this.
 I am not convinced this is true.
+  - Almost certain this is not true.
+I think it's really just a mental perception people get because 270deg twin sounds/vibrates like a V-twin and they are used to big V-twins.
+  - 270deg twin does give more traction recovery time so possibly more traction feels like more torque can be put down to the road.
+  - Torque breadth is a function more of breathing and that doesn't change with crank angle.
 - I see lots of bikes (mostly Japanese) up to 650cc class bikes use inline twin.
   - Triumph makes a fair number of 900cc and 1200cc twins.
 I think this